bradleyrp/automacs-beta/amx/docs/source/concept.rst

 Procedures
 ~~~~~~~~~~

 Automacs executes simulations in two ways.
 Here we will describe the most basic procedures, which are built in to the codebase.
-In :doc:`metarun <metarun>` we will describe how these procedures can be "chained" together or extended in order to create more complex simulations.
+In :ref:`chaining <chaining>` and :ref:`metarun <metarun>` we will describe how these procedures can be "chained" together or extended in order to create more complex simulations.

 A procedure consists of two pieces of code: a script and a library.
 Here we will walk through the atomistic protein simulation, which serves as a useful base-case procedure.